-Richard Burnell, who works in the NHS as a specialist in conflict and mediation, shares his tips for nurses on dealing with clashes on the job whether with patients or colleagues.
+Richard Burnell, who works in the NHS as a specialist in conflict and mediation, shares his tips for nurses on dealing with clashes on the job whether with patients or colleagues, and how to resolve conflict as a nurse.

 Conflict is an inevitable part of life, whether at home or at work, with patients or with colleagues; it is at the heart of all human interaction.
 When people are asked if they agree with the phrase ‘I don’t like conflict,’ the answer is always overwhelmingly yes.
 The overriding belief many of us have is that conflict is scary and should be avoided wherever possible.